 Those who can appeal include:

-The Valuation Office Agency's listing officer is responsible for considering, effecting and notifying of any alteration to the bandings contained in the valuation list.
+The Valuation Office Agency's Listing Officer is responsible for considering, effecting and notifying of any alteration to the bandings contained in the valuation list.

 Appeals against the property banding must be made to: